-Amy R. Young, MSN, RN, ACCNS-AG, CCRN, is a clinical nurse specialist intern in the neurological and neurosurgical intensive care unit at Cleveland Clinic main campus.
+Amy R. Young, MSN, RN, ACCNS-AG, CCRN, is a clinical nurse specialist in the neurological and neurosurgical intensive care unit and step-down unit at Cleveland Clinic main campus.
 Young made her foray into the nursing profession in 2008, joining Cleveland Clinic’s neurology team as a staff nurse in intensive care.
-In 2013, she transitioned to clinical nurse specialist intern, and in 2014, plans to serve as a clinical nurse specialist upon completion of her Master’s degree.
+In 2013, she transitioned to clinical nurse specialist intern and in 2014, she moved into the clinical nurse specialist role upon completion of her Master’s degree.
 Her professional experience includes patient assessment, development of care plans, procedure assistance, patient and family education, and more.
-Throughout her career, she has acted as a charge nurse, serving as both a resource for her nursing colleagues and as a liaison between nursing and physician staff members.

 - MSN, Kent State University, Kent, Ohio, 2014